Carphochaete bigelovii, Bigelow's Bristlehead

 Size: 4 feet or more.

-Growth Form: Forb/herb, subshrub; bases woody, stems reddish, pubescent.
+Growth Form: Forb/herb, subshrub; bases woody, stems stiff, erect, reddish, pubescent.

-Leaves: Green; dull, simple, opposite or fascicled, linear or narrow elliptical; margins entire.
+Leaves: Green; dull, simple, opposite, fascicled on older growth; linear or narrow elliptical; margins entire.

-Flower Color: White, purplish throats; discoid flowers only, 3 to 4 per head, corollas with 5 pointed lobes, stamens exserted, numerous fine bristle surround petal lobes; flowers terminal or in leaf axils, singular or paired, all with stiff bristles; fruit is an achene.
+Flower Color: White, purplish throats; discoid florets with only 3 to 4 per flowers per head; the corollas each have 5 pointed lobes, stamens exserted, numerous fine bristles surrounding the petal lobes; flowers terminal or in leaf axils, singular or paired, all with stiff bristles; phyllaries gland-dotted and sometimes puberulent; fruit is an achene.

-Habitat Preferences: Upland Sonoran desert habitats, chaparral and pinyon-juniper in rocky areas, rocky hillsides, canyons.
+Habitat Preferences: Upland Sonoran desert habitats, chaparral and pinyon-juniper in rocky areas, rocky hillsides, rocky areas in grasslands, sandy soils, canyons.

 North America & US County Distribution Map for Carphochaete bigelovii.